azsk/AzTS-docs/06-Customizing AzTS for your org/README.md

 # Overview

-## When and why should I setup org policy
+## When and why should I setup org policy?

 When you run any scan command from AzTS (using AzTS-UI or scheduled scan), it relies on JSON-based policy files to determine various parameters that effect the behavior of the scan it is about to run.
 These policy files are downloaded 'on the fly' from a policy server.
 When you run the public version of the scanner, the offline policy files present in the AzTS solution/package are accessed.
 Thus, whenever you run a scan from a vanilla installation, AzTS accesses the offline file present in the package to get the policy configuration and runs the scan using it.